bendtherules/bendtherules.github.com/posts/function-name-binding.md

 ```
 This is a interesting case, because here we are not directly providing a name for the function.
 To javascript engine, if it **looks like a *assignment* and RHS is a anonymous function syntax**, then it does **NamedEvaluation** of the function with name = \<string form of LHS\>.
 NamedEvaluation is just like normal evaluation, but it also sets `fn.name` = input string.
 So, effectively `(function hello(){}).name` and `(hello = function(){}).name` acts similarly.

 Because there is **no named arrow function syntax**, this is very useful to create a arrow function which has a name.
-That means, to create a named arrow function, you CAN'T do this - `hello() => {}`, only way is to define arrow function with some sort of assignment - `hello = () => {}`.
+So, to create a named arrow function, you CAN'T do this - `hello() => {}`, only way is to define arrow function with some sort of assignment like - `hello = () => {}`.

 Also, if you are thinking that "*ehh, I will just set fn.name to whatever i want* after creating the function", that is not possible. `.name` property descriptor has `writeable: false`.
-So, if you try to set `.name` to some value, it will simply NOT affect the `name` (non-strict) or throw `TypeError` (in strict mode).
+So, if you try to set `.name` to some value, it will simply NOT affect the `name` (in non-strict) or throw `TypeError` (in strict mode).
 That is why you need to be aware of how each syntax decides the name.

 # Method and object literal